Panzdah-e-Khordad Metro Station

 Panzdah-e Khordad Metro Station (15th Khordad metro station) is a station in Tehran Metro Line 1.
-It is located in Panzdah-e Khordad Square, junction of Khayam Street and Panzdah-e-Khordad Street.
-It is between Khayam Metro Station and Imam Khomeini Metro Station.
-The square and the metro station below are named after the 1963 demonstrations in Iran, which in the Iranian calendar took place on 15th Khordad, 1342.
+It is located near the northwestern entrance of Grand Bazaar of Tehran and Golestan Palace, two of the most visited landmarks of Tehran.
+The station is named after the 1963 demonstrations in Iran, which in the Iranian calendar, took place on 15th Khordad, 1342 AH.
+In 1404 (2025-2026), this station was the busiest of Tehran Metro, serving 9,195,734 passengers.